ToshioCP/Gtk4-tutorial/gfm/turtle_doc.md

 Comments and spaces:

-- comment: This is characters between `#` and new line inclusive.
+- comment: This is characters between `#` and new line.
 If a comment is at the end of the file, the trailing new line can be left out.
 - white space:
 - horizontal tab: tab is recognized as eight spaces.